 I’m a Licensed Mental Health Counselor and Substance Use Disorders Professional.
 I hold additional credentials as a Child Mental Health Specialist, Sexual Minority Mental Health Specialist, and Approved Clinical Supervisor.
 I also have advanced training and significant experience with trauma (especially sexual trauma in adolescent males), substance use disorders in teens, and LGBTQ+ topics.

-A member of Mindful Therapy Group since 2017, I have offices in Tukwila and Mountlake Terrace — where I meet with teens and emerging adults addressing depression, trauma, co-occurring disorders, LGBTQ+ topics and other challenges.
+A member of Mindful Therapy Group since 2017, my office is in Tukwila, Washington — where I meet with teens and emerging adults addressing depression, trauma, substance use disorders, LGBTQ+ topics, and other challenges.

-Prior to entering private practice, I spent fifteen years working at community mental health agencies and other locations in the Seattle area — as a mental health therapist, substance abuse counselor and clinical supervisor.
+Prior to entering private practice, I spent fifteen years providing counseling services at community mental health agencies and in other settings — as a mental health therapist, substance abuse counselor, and clinical supervisor.